Baroness Jones calls out 'hypocrisy' as MPs, peers to be exempt from 'misleading the public' law

 Baroness Jenny Jones has asked the government why MPs and peers are excluded from a proposed offence of misleading the public.

-So, to get you back up to speed, here’s a wrap-up of key remarks in the House of Commons and the House of Lords in the week of February 23.
+So, to get you back up to speed, here’s a wrap-up of key remarks in the House of Commons and the House of Lords for the week of February 23.

 Baroness Jenny Jones: Hillsborough law